Can I Swim After Shocking Pool? Safe Swimming Timeline

 Quick Answer

-Quick Answer: Wait Until Chlorine Drops Below 4 PPM
+Quick Answer: Wait Until Free Chlorine Drops Below 10 ppm

-You can safely swim after shocking when your free chlorine (FC) level drops to 4 ppm or below.
+You can get back in your freshly shocked pool once free chlorine drops below 10 ppm.
 This typically takes 8-24 hours depending on the type and amount of shock used, sunlight exposure, and pool circulation.
-Never swim immediately after shocking - high chlorine levels can cause skin and eye irritation, bleach swimwear, and potentially cause chemical burns.
+Never swim immediately after shocking - high chlorine levels can cause skin and eye irritation and bleach swimwear, so wait until levels come back down.

 Timeline by Shock Type